Velibor Vasović: Return to Partizan

-Several months later Partizan played a friendly versus A.C.
-Milan that went down in infamy for Vasović getting into a vicious fist fight with Milan's Peruvian defender Víctor Benítez, all of which prompted a bench-clearing brawl.
+Several months later Partizan played a friendly versus AC Milan that went down in infamy for Vasović getting into a vicious fist fight with Milan's Peruvian defender Víctor Benítez, all of which prompted a bench-clearing brawl.
 Though unpleasant, the ugly fracas actually served to further solidify the newly unified team spirit of the recently fractured Partizan squad.

 Ajax

-Vasović transferred to Ajax after he had lost 2–1 to Real Madrid with Partizan in the 1966 European Cup Final (scoring the only goal for his team).
-He did the same (4–1 loss to A.C.
-Milan, scoring from the spot) in the 1969 European Cup Final, before leading Ajax as captain to a 2–0 victory over Panathinaikos in the 1971 European Cup Final.
+Vasović transferred to Ajax after he had lost 2–1 to Real Madrid with Partizan in the 1966 European Cup final (scoring the only goal for his team).
+He did the same (4–1 loss to AC Milan, scoring from the spot) in the 1969 European Cup final, before leading Ajax as captain to a 2–0 victory over Panathinaikos in the 1971 European Cup final.

 He played five seasons for the Dutch giants (1966–1971) and was the first foreign captain in the club's history.

-He played 32 games for the Yugoslavia national football team.
+He played 32 games for the Yugoslavia national team.
 During his career with Partizan he won four Yugoslav Championships (1960–61, 1961–62, 1962–63, 1964–65) and leading Partizan as captain to the 1966 European Cup Final.

 Vasović's career was relatively short.
 He only played 13 professional seasons due to the asthmatic condition he was suffering from.

 International career

 In the Yugoslavia national team Vasović appeared from 1961 until 1966 in 32 fixtures and scoring two goals.
+His final international was a June 1966 friendly match away against Sweden.